bhavanki/grounds/docs/guest.md

 If you are interesting in checking out a Grounds server, you can log in as a guest.
 A guest has limited capabilities, but can still interact with other players to get to know them and learn about the game.

 To log in to Grounds as a guest, connect as the "guest" user.
+Depending on the server, you may need to connect using `ssh`, or you maybe be able to use `telnet` or a typical MU* client instead.

 ```
 $ ssh -p 4768 guest@grounds.example.com